stephengold/BasicGame-on-Gradle/README.md

 jMonkeyEngine's prototypical `BasicGame` as a Gradle project

-If you want to get started using Gradle with jMonkeyEngine's IDE (or with NetBeans) and don't know where to start, use this project as a template.
+If you want to get started using Gradle with jMonkeyEngine's IDE (or with NetBeans 8) and don't know where to start, use this project as a template.

 You will need the "Gradle Support" plugin.
 Download and install it using the Plugins dialog in the IDE